 6. “Desert Fox” Erwin Rommel

 Outmatched in Africa against the British, Rommel managed to humiliate the British despite having fewer tanks, fewer men.
 Rommel understood the strategic importance of mobility and speed as the decisive factor in attacking along the lines of least expectation.
-Rommel lead from the front and mobilized faster than the British expected giving Rommel the advantage despite the numerical disadvantage.
+Rommel led from the front and mobilized faster than the British expected to give Rommel the advantage despite the numerical disadvantage.

 7. Robert Moses

 New York Sun adds up the impact of Moses, “in the totality of his reign as ‘Master Builder,’ “built 13 bridges, 416 miles of parkways, 658 playgrounds, and 150,000 housing units, spending $150 billion in today’s dollars.”
 He wielded such lofty power, from the mid-1920′s through 1968, without holding any elected office and yet still held 12 public positions simultaneously.

 Moses, as Ryan Holiday describes, “took to power because he understood the complexities of his industry.
 He’d studied more, read more, knew more than anyone else.”
 Based on that understanding he understood he used Parks as the least resistance path to get his projects built.
 Parks are the one project the public doesn’t fight.

 Along the lines of least expectation, Moses understood it’s easier to keep a project moving forward than it is to start a new project.
 From there, tactics enter the picture to under project the cost of a project by a wide margin.
 Once the project is started, the true costs are uncovered, but it’s too late the project must continue.

 8. William Tecumseh Sherman